DS4PS/cpp-523-spr-2020/index.md

 ## B. Assigned Reading Materials

-There are two required texts for this course, both available online:
+There is one required texts for this course, and it is available online for free:

-### Needed for Lab-01 only:

-- Lewis-Beck, C., &amp; Lewis-Beck, M. (2015). _Applied Regression: An Introduction_ (Vol. 22).
-Sage publications.

-### For use in CPP 524: Foundations in Prog Eval II

 - Gertler, P. J., Martinez, S., Premand, P., Rawlings, L. B., &amp; Vermeersch, C. M. J. (2011). _Impact Evaluation in Practice._ The World Bank.
 Washington.
 Available free online.